WDL workflow definition specifics

 { "input_cram": "omics://429915189008---storage---us-west-2.amazonaws.com.rproxy.govskope.ca/111122223333/readSet/4500843795/source1", "ref_dict": "s3://amzn-s3-demo-bucket1/inputs/Homo_sapiens_assembly38.dict", "ref_fasta": "s3://amzn-s3-demo-bucket1/inputs/Homo_sapiens_assembly38.fasta", "ref_fasta_index": "s3://amzn-s3-demo-bucket1/inputs/Homo_sapiens_assembly38.fasta.fai", "sample_name": "NA12878" }

-You can then define your workflow in WDL as shown in the following.
+You can then define your workflow in WDL as shown in the following example.

 version 1.0 workflow CramToBamFlow { input { File ref_fasta File ref_fasta_index File ref_dict File input_cram String sample_name String gotc_docker = "<account>.dkr---ecr---us-west-2.amazonaws.com.rproxy.govskope.ca/genomes-in-the- cloud:latest" } #Converts CRAM to SAM to BAM and makes BAI. call CramToBamTask{ input: ref_fasta = ref_fasta, ref_fasta_index = ref_fasta_index, ref_dict = ref_dict, input_cram = input_cram, sample_name = sample_name, docker_image = gotc_docker, } #Validates Bam. call ValidateSamFile{ input: input_bam = CramToBamTask.outputBam, docker_image = gotc_docker, } #Outputs Bam, Bai, and validation report to the FireCloud data model. output { File outputBam = CramToBamTask.outputBam File outputBai = CramToBamTask.outputBai File validation_report = ValidateSamFile.report } } #Task definitions. task CramToBamTask { input { # Command parameters File ref_fasta File ref_fasta_index File ref_dict File input_cram String sample_name # Runtime parameters String docker_image } #Calls samtools view to do the conversion. command { set -eo pipefail samtools view -h -T ~{ref_fasta} ~{input_cram} | samtools view -b -o ~{sample_name}.bam - samtools index -b ~{sample_name}.bam mv ~{sample_name}.bam.bai ~{sample_name}.bai } #Runtime attributes: runtime { docker: docker_image } #Outputs a BAM and BAI with the same sample name output { File outputBam = "~{sample_name}.bam" File outputBai = "~{sample_name}.bai" } } #Validates BAM output to ensure it wasn't corrupted during the file conversion. task ValidateSamFile { input { File input_bam Int machine_mem_size = 4 String docker_image } String output_name = basename(input_bam, ".bam") + ".validation_report" Int command_mem_size = machine_mem_size - 1 command { java -Xmx~{command_mem_size}G -jar /usr/gitc/picard.jar \ ValidateSamFile \ INPUT=~{input_bam} \ OUTPUT=~{output_name} \ MODE=SUMMARY \ IS_BISULFITE_SEQUENCED=false } runtime { docker: docker_image } #A text file is generated that lists errors or warnings that apply. output { File report = "~{output_name}" } }